 Feroze Gandhi (also known as with real name Feroze Jahangir Gandhy) was born in Bombay, India at the Tehmulji Nariman hospital situated in Bombay Fort.

-His ancestral are still exist in Kotpariwad, Gujarat.
+His ancestors still exist in Kotpariwad, Gujarat.
 Feroze was the youngest among four siblings with two brothers Faridun Jehangir and Dorab Ghandy and two sisters Aloo Dastur and Tehmina Kershashp.

 His mother Ratimai Jehangir Ghandy (formerly Ratimai Commissariat) lived in Bombay.

-In 1920, after the death of his father, Feroze with his mother Ratimai moved to Allahabad because his maternal aunt Shirin Commissariat was lived here and she was unmarried.
+In 1920, after the death of his father, Feroze with his mother Ratimai moved to Allahabad because his maternal aunt Shirin Commissariat was living here and she was unmarried.

 She was a surgeon at the city’s Lady Dufferin Hospital, therefore, there was the best place of accommodation.

-He started their school education in Vidya Mandir High School and after the completion of basic education, he graduated from the Ewing Christian College Allahabad.
+He started their school education at the Vidya Mandir High School and after the completion of basic education, he graduated from the Ewing Christian College Allahabad.
 Later, he moved to the London School of Economics for higher education.

 Feroze and Indira Nehru Marriage